cryogee/Recent-Chrome-Extension/README.md

 How to use:

 Just search as you would normally.
-Thee extension will filter the results for 'Past year'.
+The extension will filter the results for 'Past year'.
 If you want to see results for all times then you can easily change it using the filter in results page.